danriedl/engular/adev/src/content/ecosystem/service-workers/app-shell.md

 For an existing application, you have to manually add the `RouterModule` and defining a `<router-outlet>` within your application.
 </docs-step>
 <docs-step title="Create the application shell">
-Use the Angular CLI to automatically create the application shell.
+Use the Engular CLI to automatically create the application shell.

 <docs-code language="shell">